-One of the less "traditional" roles that insolvency practitioners in Canada have taken on is that of "Chief Restructuring Officer" or "CRO."
-However, it is a role which has a much longer history in the U.S. and it is becoming more and more common in Canada.
+One of the less "traditional" roles that insolvency practitioners in Canada have taken on is that of CRO.
+However, it is a role which has a much longer history in the United States and is becoming more and more common in Canada.
+One definition of a CRO that has been put forward is that he is the "person who has primary responsibility for